cqse/teamscale-client-python/README.md

 This way, you can easily create the `TeamscaleClient` from the configuration file via a `TeamscaleClientConfig`.

-Please have a look at the `examples` folder of this repository to get an overview on common usage scenarios.
+To get an overview on common usage scenarios, please have a look at the `examples` folder of this repository.

 # Development